AutomationML/AMLEngine2.1/Documentation/Aml.Engine.XML/IXMLWrapper/Document.md

 IXMLWrapper.Document Property
 =============================
-AutomationML 2.1 APIGets the XDocument containing the XML node of this object.
+Gets the XDocument containing the XML node of this object.
 If the object has not been inserted into a document, the XDocument is `null`.
 Direct manipulations of the XML document are not monitored by the AML engine.

   **Namespace:**  [Aml.Engine.XML][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)